octopus-investments/code-conventions/css.md

 - There should be one space after the “property: value;”
 - CSS properties should be kept in alphabetical order
 - Avoid using !important
-- Avoid using ampersands & for naming nested classes to make them easier to find
 - Use @extend sparingly
 - Avoid styling IDs
 - Avoid adding styles to elements